loyola-open-source-course/automation/README.md

  front-end and back-end on one server easily with only one file and one dependency from docker!

+## Mission Statement
+This tool is useful for planning and organizing people work.

+## Code of Conduct
+See full version at [CODE_OF_CONDUCT.md](https://github.com/loyola-open-source-course/planner-backend/blob/master/CODE_OF_CONDUCT.md)

 ## Prerequirements
 * Docker
 * Docker-compose